trigg3rX/triggerx-othentic/README.md

 ## AVS Logic implementation

-We use [AVS Sample](https://github.com/Othentic-Labs/simple-price-oracle-avs-example) as our blueprint.
+We use [AVS Sample](https://github.com/Othentic-Labs/avs-examples/tree/main/simple-price-oracle-avs-go-example) as our blueprint.

+The structure of the AVS is explained in the [AVS](avs/README.md) folder.